Transferring to Western

-If you are planning to transfer to Western for fall quarter, we strongly recommend that you attend Transitions in July.
-Transitions is a special orientation program for transfer students where you will meet with a departmental advisor, declare your major, and register for fall classes.
-If you are unable to attend Transitions, you will not be able to register for fall classes until Phase 2 of registration.
+If you are planning to transfer to Western for fall quarter, we strongly recommend that you attend Fall Orientation, Advising, and Registration in July.
+Fall OAR is a special orientation program for transfer students where you will have the opportunity meet with a departmental advisor, declare your major, and register for fall classes.
+If you are unable to attend Fall OAR, you will not be able to register for fall classes until Phase 2 of registration.

 Winter & Spring Transfers

-First, consider attending one of WWU's transfer orientations.
-If you are planning to transfer to Western for winter or spring quarter, you should meet with Jemma Everyhope-Roser before registration begins to apply for the major.
-However, if you are unable to come to campus, start with sending an email.
+First, consider attending one of Western's transfer orientations.
+If you are planning to transfer to Western for winter or spring quarter, you should email Jemma Everyhope-Roser before registration begins to apply for the major.

 Undergraduate Program Coordinator & Advisor: Jemma Everyhope-Roser

 Phone: (360) 650-3209